snowykitkat/grade-api/readme.md

 ## Task 3: Coding a new feature

-While this program has some useful core functionality which is provided by the Grade API, there are certain things which the Grade API can't currently do.
+While this program has some useful core functionality which is provided by the Grade API, there are certain things that the Grade API can't currently do.

-1. As a team, brainstorm some potential additional features which this program could have.
+1. As a team, brainstorm some potential additional features that this program could have.
 Aim to come up with one feature per team member.

 2. For each feature, think about whether it is possible to implement, given the current functionality provided by the Grade API.
 If it isn't possible, identify what new capabilities would need to be added.
-And if it is possible, think about what the steps would need to be taken to implement the feature in the program.
+If it is possible, think about what steps would need to be taken to implement the feature in the program.

 3. You may have noticed that the functionality for `My Team -> Get Average Grade` isn't actually implemented yet (see the TODOs in the code).
 As a team, work to implement this feature and confirm that it works.

-Note: Your team can choose how you want to work on this part, but below is our suggestions.
+Note: Your team can choose how you want to work on this part, but below are our suggestions.

 Suggested logistics: One of you should invite the others to collaborate on their fork of the original repo on GitHub.
 You can do this in your repo on GitHub under `Settings -> Collaborators`.
 This will allow you to push branches to a common repo and then use pull requests to contribute your code and review.

-## Task 4 Bonus
+## Task 4 (If You Have Time)

-If your team finishes the above task and has extra time, we encourage you to go through the code base in more detail and think critically about the structure of the code.
-What strikes you as being good design?
+If your team finishes the above task and has extra time, we encourage you to go through the code base in more detail and think critically about the code structure.
+What strikes you as being a good design?
 What feels like it could be improved or restructured to make the code better?
 How easy would it be to implement new functionality into the program?

-In lecture this week, we will finish our initial tour of Clean Architecture with a full example designed with Clean Architecture in mind.
+In the lecture next week, we will finish our initial tour of Clean Architecture with a full example designed with Clean Architecture in mind.
 You might find it useful to revisit this code base after to see what parts align with Clean Architecture and which parts do not.